 Deep Learning is one of the most sought-after skills in tech right now.
 On November 14, 2019, I completed the Neural Networks and Deep Learning course offered by deeplearning.ai on coursera.org.
 Besides Cloud Computing and Big Data technologies, I have huge interests in Machine Learning and Deep Learning.
 I did my Masters in Computer Science with a concentration in Data Science and I had taken a few courses on Machine Learning.
 I wanted to advance my knowledge on Deep Learning and started on the Deep Learning Specialization on Coursera.
 In this blog post, I share my experience with the first course on the specialization.

 Coursera.org is an online learning website that offers massive open online courses (MOOC), specializations, and degrees.
-There are courses on various subjects such as Computer Science, Biology, Mathematics, etc offered from various Universities and Organizations from different parts of the world.
-Many of the courses on Coursera follow the format of University courses with Assignments, Projects, Quizzes and Exams.
-With Coursera premium subscription, Certificate of Completion can be obtained by completing the graded assignments and exams.
+There are courses on various subjects such as Computer Science, Biology, Mathematics, etc. offered from various Universities and Organizations from different parts of the world.
+Many of the courses on Coursera follow the format of University courses with Assignments, Projects, Quizzes, and Exams.
+With a Coursera premium subscription, a Certificate of Completion can be obtained by completing the graded assignments and exams.
 I paid $49 per month to complete this course and obtain the Certificate.

 Deep Learning Specialization